MOttewell/My-Resume/README.md

 <img src="IMG_1564.JPG" width="200" height="200" />

 ### Mikhail Ottewell:
 I am an amicable and ambitious sophomore at MiraCosta College.
 Pursuing a degree in Computer Science Engineering, I am keenly fascinated by programming and computer technology, with a dash of mathematical theory on the side.
-Having developed interests in learning and peer-to-peer assistance, I would care for extending my studies to help improve the human life condition, developing programs or hardware that can service the individual or the entire globe.
+With developed interests in learning and peer-to-peer assistance, I would care for extending my studies to help improve the human life condition, developing programs or hardware that can service the individual or the entire globe.

 ## Contact Information:
   - [Email](mailto:m.ottewell112@gmail.com)